-1) hardcopy with signed cover sheet handed in at the Faculty of Arts Assignment Centre (Social Sciences Building, Level 4).
-This is the copy that will be marked by your instructor.

-2) computer file uploaded to Turn-it-in via Canvas within 72 hours of the hardcopy submission.
+- 1) hardcopy with signed cover sheet handed in at the Faculty of Arts Assignment Centre (Social Sciences Building Level 4).
+This is the copy that will be marked and returned to you with comments. - 2) computer file uploaded to Canvas (for Turnitin clearance).
 Please note that the text of this electronic copy must be identical to the hardcopy submitted for marking.